Paramylodon: Late Pleistocene remains

 The find material of the Upper Pleistocene is much more extensive, coming from more than 100 localities, in California alone Paramylodon is known from more than 60 localities.
 The distribution of the genus is similar to the Lower Pleistocene, but in addition it occurs somewhat further east in the Midwest, such as in Iowa.
-It reached its northernmost point of discovery at that time with Sequim in Washington at 48.1° north latitude; to the south, the genus has additionally survived from Mexico, where its southern limit of distribution was at Valsequillo at 19° north latitude, but some finds now indicate that Paramylodon may also have lived in Guatemala and El Salvador.
-Among others, finds of a juvenile and an adult individual were recovered from Stevenson Bridge in stream deposits of Putah Creek in Yolo County of California, belonging to the beginning of the Last Glacial Period.
+The northernmost find of the genus is at Sequim in Washington state at 48.1° north latitude; to the south, the genus is also known from across Mexico.
+Some finds now indicate that Paramylodon may also have lived in Guatemala and El Salvador.
+Among others, finds of a juvenile and an adult individual were recovered from Stevenson Bridge in stream deposits of Putah Creek in Yolo County of California, dating to the beginning of the Last Glacial Period.
 Two nearly complete skeletons have been reported from Shonto and Richville in Arizona, among the few known finds from the state.
 In general, fossil remains of Paramylodon are very rare on the Colorado Plateau in the southwestern United States and additionally in northwestern Mexico, possibly related to the drier climate in this area at the time.